ljsebald/gekipi/README.md

 9. Left WAD
 10. Right WAD
 11. NFC

+The number of LEDs per WAD can be set in the code and defaults to 6.

 GPIO pins are assigned as follows on the Pico:
 - GPIO0: Left Red